jayarajporoor/code_embedding/README.md

 The approach works by compiling the high level source code to a typed intermediate language.
 Here we demonstrate for Java using the JVM instruction set.
 For other languages such as C/C++, LLVM intermediate language could be used.

-We take the instruction sequence in each method (function calls are abstracted using the parameter and return types) and generate the following features:
+We take the instruction sequence in each method and generate a set of features.

+* Function calls are abstracted using the parameter and return types and attached to invoke instructions.
+* Class name is attached to the 'new' instruction.

+Features:

 * Each instruction is a unigram feature.
 * We may take every k-subsequence in the instruction sequence to generate a k-gram feature.
-  * Currently we generate for binary subsequence and generate 2-gram features.
+  * Currently we generate for binary subsequences and generate 2-gram features.

 During the learning phase, the IDF values for the features are generated and stored in a JSON file.

-During similarity checking, the TF vectors are generated and scaled using the IDF values.
-Cosine similarity of vectors are used.
+During similarity checking, the TF vectors are generated and scaled using the previously learnt IDF values.
+Cosine similarity is used as the similarity measure.

 ### Running